NPS Climate Change Response Strategy

 - identifying appropriate actions for vulnerable resources before the threat from climate change becomes acute.

-NEW: Climate Change and Cultural Landscapes: A Guide to Research, Planning, and Stewardship
+Climate Change and Cultural Landscapes: A Guide to Research, Planning, and Stewardship

 Cultural landscapes, a combination of both human and natural systems, will be affected in many ways by climate change, and current impacts the potential to be expanded or exacerbated in the future as air temperature rises.